10 Historic Sites in Argyll & the Isles that Reveal Scotland's History and Heritage

 This historic house of Mount Stuart on the Isle of Bute is amongst the top visitor attractions in Scotland.
 From the heavenly 19th-century mansion to the 300 acres of gloriously maintained grounds and gardens to the award-winning visitor centre, it’s the highlight of any visit to Bute Mount Stuart was built by the 3rd Marquess of Bute in 1716, a man who was, at the time, considered to be one of the richest in the world.
 And when money is no object, imagination and technology are the only limiting factors.

-Most of Mount Stuart’s magnificent design and craftsmanship is inspired by astrology, art and mythology.
-As you explore the inside of the house, you’ll discover the majestic marble hall with its world-famous vaulted ceiling, an awe-inspiring white marble chapel, sumptuous accommodation, a luxurious library, and utterly opulent reception rooms.
+Most of Mount Stuart’s magnificent design and craftsmanship are inspired by astrology, art and mythology.
+As you explore the inside of the house, you’ll discover the majestic marble hall with its world-famous vaulted ceiling, an awe-inspiring white marble chapel, sumptuous accommodations, a luxurious library, and utterly opulent reception rooms.
 Mount Stuart is a house of innovations.
-It was the first home in the world to have a heated indoor swimming pool, and the first in Scotland to be purpose-built with electric light, central heating, a telephone system and a Victorian passenger lift.
+It was the first home in the world to have a heated indoor swimming pool and the first in Scotland to be purpose-built with electric light, central heating, a telephone system and a Victorian passenger lift.
 Most of these are, quite remarkably, still in use today.

 3. Inveraray Jail